TexteaInc/funix/README.md

 ## Acknowledgement

-Funix draws inspiration from FastAPI and Plac: building software interfaces by inferring from function signartures containing type hints.
+Funix draws inspiration from FastAPI and Python-Fire: building software interfaces by inferring from function signatures containing type hints.
 We port this idea from the backend (FastAPI) or the terminal (Python-Fire) to the frontend.
-We also wanna thank Streamlit, Gradio, PyWebIO, and Pynecone.
+We also thank Streamlit, Gradio, PyWebIO, and Pynecone/Reflex.
 They inspired us.
 We are just too lazy to manually define widgets imperatively.
 Funix’s backend is implemented in Flask and the frontend in Material UI.
-Lastly, Funix was made possible with the generous investment from Miracle Plus (formerly Y Combinator China) to Textea Inc.

 ## Team

-The Funix team at Textea consists of:
+Funix is a team effort of:

 * [Ruixuan Tu](https://github.com/Turx)
 * [Yazawazi](https://github.com/Yazawazi)